wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-config.md

             Boolean
         </td>
         <td>
             If set to false (default), VFS will choose the file system's root as the VFS's root.
-If you want to have the User's home as the VFS root, then set this to true.
+If you want to have the user's home as the VFS root, then set this to 'true'.
         </td>
         <td>
             false